 VPN Connection Guide

-Connect to the private lab network over WireGuard before opening hosted lab services.
+Connect to the private lab and challenge network over WireGuard before opening hosted services.

 Why VPN

-Labs run on private worker networks and are not exposed publicly.
+Labs and instance-backed challenges run on private worker networks and are not exposed publicly.
 The VPN tunnel gives your device a routed path into that isolated environment.

 Get Your Config